icyJoseph/use-reactive-local-storage/README.md

 - Assume we have a reference to an iframe in the current document.
 - `setState`, actually points saves to the current window local storage.
-- Attach an `storage` event listener to the iframe.
+- Attach a `storage` event listener to the iframe.
 - When that event fires, update the React state of the hook.

 There is also heavy serialization and deserialization going on, which might make an application way slower than it should be.
 It seems like a lot to pay for little gain.
 Even worse, if the state is actually the same, we'll end up creating a new reference anyway.